 Who is your customer?

 These kinds of questions should help introduce your customer and frame their business.
-Use the information from these questions to construct a description of their industry and expertise, as well as their individual business objectives.
+Use these answers to describe their industry, expertise, and business objectives in your case study.

 2. Defining the problem

 What problem is your customer trying to solve?

 These kinds of questions should help explain your customer’s challenges.
 They should provide information that will give a clear picture of your customer’s pain points and how your solution helped overcome these obstacles to accomplish their goals.